 Marketed as a seafood restaurant, Fernando doesn’t really have that much seafood on the menu.
 And what seafood they do have is exceptionally ordinary.

-I fared no better with the chicken, which was bone dry and unappealing.
+I fared no better with the half serving of Roasted Chicken ($90), which was bone dry and unappealing.

 To top it off, waitresses were slow and lazy and I had to get up and find one whenever I wanted something.
 At the end, my total bill for two came to $558, and I felt like a sucker having to pay so much.